-A major serious threat for health in Nigeria is malaria.
+The first case of coronavirus infection in Nigeria was recorded at the end of February 2020.
+Since then, the virus has spread across the country.
+Figures show that the highest number of cases in Nigeria were registered on December 22, 2021.
+One of the major health threats in Nigeria is malaria.
 According to the World Health Organization, malaria is the main cause of maternal mortality and poor child development.
 Both issues represent critical realities in West Africa.
 Maternal mortality in Nigeria is the third highest on the whole continent, with over nine hundred deaths per 100,000 live births.
 West African countries also register some of the highest rates of stunted and wasted children in the world.
-About nine percent of children living in West and Central Africa had a weight too low for their height.
-These regions had the second highest percentage of wasted children worldwide, after South Asia.
-Wasting is a predictor of infant mortality, caused by a large food shortage, often accompanied by diseases.
+About seven percent of children living in Western Africa had a weight too low for their height.
+African regions had the second highest percentage of wasted children worldwide, after South Asia.
+Wasting is a predictor of infant mortality caused by a large food shortage and often accompanied by diseases.